Performances

 Principal dancer and choreographer with a research-based practice and commissions/residencies.
 Her work supports a movement language that can hold intimacy, endurance, and narrative ambiguity.Clayton Colin

-Video editor/animator with extensive post-production experience (Premiere, After Effects, Blender), supporting the core premise: rapid transformation of live footage into a mediated “echo.”- Rehearsals: January–May 2026 (rolling schedule; studio/venue dependent)
+Video editor/animator with extensive post-production experience (Premiere, After Effects, Blender), supporting the core premise: rapid transformation of live footage into a mediated “echo.”- Rehearsals: July 6-21, 2026

 *When the venue is confirmed, I will replace “windows” with exact dates + add RSVP/ticket links.